(Most recent update: August 11, 2022)

 All students are required to carry health insurance.
 Proof of insurance is required for participation in BSME.
 Supplemental travel insurance can be obtained at the discretion of the student.
 The BSME Budapest Office will coordinate health care with English speaking providers.
 Students seeking care should contact the BSME Student Coordinator.

-While in the shared spaces of their apartment, flatmates are expected to be masked and follow social distancing protocols to limit possible transmission of COVID-19.
-It is the responsibility of the students to properly clean and sanitize shared spaces to further limit transmission of COVID-19.
+While in the shared spaces of their apartment, we expect the students to act responsibly to limit possible transmission of COVID-19.
 Students who have been identified as close-contacts of positive COVID-19 cases will be required to isolate and participate in classes remotely until they test negative for COVID-19.

 All BSME apartments and quarantine hotels have reliable Wi-Fi that will allow for remote participation in programming if required.